 What is a Personal Trainer?

 The definition of a personal trainer has evolved over the past decade to go beyond training candidates until they are shattered.
-Getting a good sweat out of a workout is important, but the relationship and focus around multiple elements with a client becomes absolute in developing a core business strategy.
+Getting a good sweat out of a workout is important.
+However, the relationship and focus with a client becomes absolute in developing a core business strategy.

 In addition to developing a client-based programme for fitness, food, and wellness, the ability to create a trainer-client relationship allows for trust and retention, which equates to profit on both sides at the end of the day.